MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/images-icons/displaying-an-image.md

 3. Select the new image set and the editor will be displayed:

 	![](displaying-an-image-images/imageset03.png "The Image Set editor")
 4. From here, drag in images for each of the different devices and and resolutions required.
-(Note: that these resolutions match up to the resolutions specified in the [Image Sizes and Filenames](~/ios/app-fundamentals/images-icons/displaying-an-image.md) document.)
 5. Double-click the new image set's **Name** in the **Assets List** to edit it: ![](displaying-an-image-images/imageset04.png "Editing the new image set's Name")

 When using an **Image Set** in the iOS Designer, simply select the set's name from the dropdown list in the Property Editor: